-- Design and engineer grading and foundation requirements for the project, including all equipment and appurtenances. - Design and engineer electrical components of the project, including all equipment and appurtenances and connections to packaged gas upgrading equipment. - Design and engineer mechanical components of the project, including all equipment and appurtenances and connections to packaged gas upgrading equipment. - Design and engineer all structural components of the facility, including for all equipment and appurtenances and connections to packaged gas upgrading equipment. - Prepare and provide a Written Notification of Completion of Engineering Plans to the CAM.
-The letter will include, but is not limited to: - Final engineering documents - Summary of lessons learned during the design phase - Approval from applicable agencies, as needed to initiate construction - Prepare and provide to the CAM a Construction and Equipment List that will be used to develop bid packages to be sent to vendors.
+- Approval from applicable agencies - Design and engineer mechanical components for the facility. - Prepare and provide a Written Notification of Completion of Mechanical Plans to the CAM.
+The letter shall include, but is not limited to: - Final engineering documents - Summary of the lessons learned in the design phase - Approval from applicable agencies - Design and engineer structural components for the facility. - Prepare and provide a Written Notification of Completion of Structural Plans to the CAM.
+The letter shall include, but is not limited to: - Final engineering documents - Summary of the lessons learned in the design phase - Approval from applicable agencies - Prepare and provide a Construction and Equipment List that will be used to develop bid packages to be sent to vendors.